ardagnir/vizardry/README.md

 In 2014, you can just type ":Invoke &lt;keyword&gt;" and vizardry will automatically search github for the plugin you want and install it for you.

+## Why this fork ?

+This fork add a real submodule management to the [original vizardry plugin from ardagnir](https://github.com/ardagnir/vizardry) for people having their vim config in a git repo.

+Moreover, `:Helptags` is called every time a sumodule is Invoked.

+### How to use vizardry with submodules ?

+Set the following variables in your vimrc:

+    let g:VizardryGitMethod="submodule add"
+    let g:VizardryGitBaseDir="/path/to/your/git/repo"

+The second variable ** must be** the root of the repo containing your vim files.

+Optionnaly you can set the vim commit messages (the name of the modified plugin will always be happened in the end of the message, the proposed values are the defaults)

+    let g:VizardryCommitMsg="[Vizardry] Invoked vim submodule:"
+    let g:VizardryCommitRmMsg="[Vizardry] Bannished vim submodule:"

+Each time you Invoke are Bannished a module, the submodule will be correctly updated and a minimal commit will be created.

+**Note:**

++ Commits create by Vizardry are not automatically pushed.
++ the .gitmodule is included in each commit, do not use Invoke or Bannished if it contains some bad modifications.

+### Todo:

++ Create a vim documentation
++ Add a remove command

 ##Basic Usage
 - Type :<b>Invoke</b> with no keywords to reload your plugins.
 - Type :<b>Invoke</b> &lt;keyword&gt; and hit yes to install a plugin and reload.